tranchikhang/ckhang/content/blog/2020/system-development-document-list.md

 title: "What are the documents used for system development?"
 date: 2020-10-15
 summary: "The importance of documentation and common document you may come across"
-keywords: "Software engineering, Project management, Documentation, Japanese, Waterfall"
+keywords: "Software engineering, Project management, Documentation, Japanese, Waterfall, IPA"
+tags: ["Software engineering", "Project management", "Documentation", "Japanese", "Waterfall", "IPA"]
 draft: true
 ---

 ### The good old waterfall model
-If you work in software development, you have probably heard about the waterfall project management methodology (or waterfall model), even if you’ve never used it. in general, the [waterfall model](https://en.wikipedia.org/wiki/Waterfall_model) is a sequential, linear process of project management that divides software development into pre-defined phases.
+If you work in software development, you have probably heard about the waterfall project management methodology (or waterfall model), even if you’ve never used it.
+In general, the [waterfall model](https://en.wikipedia.org/wiki/Waterfall_model) is a sequential, linear process of project management that divides software development into pre-defined phases.
 ![waterfall.png](waterfall.png)
 Waterfall is considered a "traditional" and strict approach, proper planning is a must, and there must be a clear picture of what the final product.
 Everything must be carefully documented and team members will refer to the documentation throughout the process.